- Choose a brisket flat with even thickness across the end of the meat.

 Here’s how the brisket looks in the bag after seven days of curing.

 Rinse & Soak The Brisket

 This photo shows how the brisket looks after curing, turning a red-brown color.

 Rinse the brisket thoroughly under cold running water.
 While rinsing, rub the surface to remove as much of the pepper and other seasonings as you can from the meat.
 You can’t rinse too much.

 After rinsing, place the meat in a container and cover with cold water.
-Let the meat soak for 30 minutes, change the water, and let soak for another 30 minutes.
+Let the meat soak for 3 hours, changing the water every 30 minutes.
 This helps reduce the saltiness of the meat.

 After soaking, dry thoroughly with paper towels.

 This salt-free rub provides a peppery finish to the smoked pastrami.
 I like to use a slightly coarse grind of black peppercorns and coriander seeds, because it creates a crusty exterior I like to see on pastrami.
 You can substitute regular ground coriander if you don’t want to go to the trouble of grinding coriander seeds.

 Pastrami Cooking Rub